 The angular momentum of an electron by Bohr is given by mvr or nh/2π (where v is the velocity, n is the orbit in which the electron is revolving, m is mass of the electron, and r is the radius of the nth orbit).

 Among the various proposed models over the years, the Quantum Mechanical Model seems to best fit all properties.
 Watch the video to learn more about the features of the quantum mechanical model.

 De Broglie’s Explanation to the Quantization of Anfgular Momentum of Electron:

-Behavior of particle waves can be viewed analogous to the waves travelling on a string.
+The behaviour of particle waves can be viewed analogously to the waves travelling on a string.
 Particle waves can lead to standing waves held under resonant conditions.
 When a stationary string is plucked, a number of wavelengths are excited.
 On the other hand, we know that only those wavelengths survive which form a standing wave in the string, that is, which have nodes at the ends.

 λ is the de Broglie wavelength.

-We know that de Broglie wavelength is given by,
+We know that de Broglie wavelength is given by:

 p is electron’s momentum

 h = Planck’s constant

 Where mvk is the momentum of an electron revolving in the kth orbit.
 Inserting the value of λ from equation (2) in equation (1) we get,